FAQ: Why isn't my chatbot showing up?

-No Trigger or Business Rule Set
+No Business Rule Set

 In Acquire, you can create as many bots as you want.
-However, in order to prevent bots from overriding each other, they must be tied to a Trigger or Business Rule.
+However, in order to prevent bots from overriding each other, they must be tied to a Business Rule.
 This ensures that the bot is only activated when you want it to be activated, and that there aren’t multiple bots firing at once.

 Business Rules are great when you have more than one bot to display.

 To activate your bot through a Business Rule, go to Settings > Workflows > Business Rules.
 Name and describe your new rule.
 Click on ‘New Rule’ and choose ‘chat’ as your ‘channel’.
 Use ‘on visit’ or ‘on new chat’ and then press ‘Create’.

 You’ll be directed to the workflow page where you’ll see your first node.
 Click on the blue plus sign (‘+’) at the bottom of the branch.

 At this point you may want to build more complex logic, such as setting a bot to work during operating hours, or through an SLA policy.
 After you’ve built out the logic, choose ‘Assign Bot’ from the actions list and choose your bot.